All-Steinway School Initiative

 Howard Community College invites you to join us in our initiative to become an All-Steinway School.
 This designation is awarded to an institution directly by Steinway & Sons, providing 90% of the pianos owned by the institution are designed by Steinway.

-The All-Steinway School Initiative would equip HCC's teaching, practicing and performance spaces with 21 new Steinway pianos at a cost of $2,000,000.
+The All-Steinway School Initiative will equip HCC's teaching, practicing and performance spaces with 21 new Steinway pianos at a cost of $2,000,000.
 The gold standard of pianos, Steinway pianos are renowned for their almost indestructible construction quality and longevity.

-Your support of this All-Steinway School Initiative will help provide students and faculty with the finest quality pianos for instruction that deliver greater precision, uniformity of touch and sound quality.
+Your support of this All-Steinway School Initiative will help provide students and faculty with the finest quality pianos that deliver greater precision, uniformity of touch and sound quality.
 Steinway pianos inspire students to realize their artistic talents, and best prepare them to compete at the highest level in the professional world.
 Becoming an All-Steinway School will demonstrate the college's commitment to educational excellence and quality.
 With this designation, HCC will join the ranks of prestigious All-Steinway Schools around the country including Yale School of Music, The Juilliard School, University of Maryland, and many more.

 For questions or help on how to support the All-Steinway School Initiative, contact the Howard Community College Educational Foundation at 443-518-1970.